Taiwing/docs.lnmarkets.com/description.md

 # Introduction

-LN Markets opens a simple REST API to integrate with your program or trading bot.
+[LN Markets](https://lnmarkets.com/) opens a REST and a Websocket API to integrate with your program or trading bot.

 This API reference provides information on available endpoints and how to interact with it.

+You can find a javascript package [here](https://www.npmjs.com/package/@ln-markets/api) ready to use

 # REST API

-The API endpoint for mainnet is https://api.lnmarkets.com/v1.
-If you want to try our API with **testnet** bitcoin use https://api.testnet.lnmarkets.com.
+The API endpoint for mainnet is `https://api.lnmarkets.com/v1`

+If you want to try our API with **testnet** bitcoin use `https://api.testnet.lnmarkets.com/v1`

 ## Authentication